 Which yarn works best for washcloths?

-I bought some cotton yarn to make my washcloths because of how absorbant the fibers are.
-I chose bright colors that remind me of spring!
-But the thing I love about crochet is that there are no official rules.
+I typically use cotton yarn to make my washcloths because of how absorbant the fibers are But the thing I love about crochet is that there are no official rules.
 Try different yarns and see what you like best.

 Which stitch is best?

 Washcloths typically need a tight stitch since the water will make the washcloth expand and stretch.
 The simple single crochet is often used for crocheted washcloths because it makes such a tight weave.
-However, I have been experimenting with the double crochet basketweave stitch and love the way it turned out!
+However, I experimented with the double crochet basketweave stitch and love the way it turned out!

 The only problem with the basketweave is that when it gets wet the weave really stretches out.
 So although it is beautiful, it may not be the most practical washcloth.
 Once you wash and dry the cloth, the fibers expand again and look fine.

-For my next washcloths, I have been using the half double crochet.
+For most of my washcloths, I use the half double crochet.
 This stitch is tighter and helps the washcloth hold together better when it is used.

 How large should they be?